hakdo/sjefersuper/content/post/logging.md

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">&quot;Nobody gets hacked.
 To get hacked you need somebody with 197 IQ and he needs about 15 percent of your password.&quot;<a href="https://t.co/6aR8yU2MVg">pic.twitter.com/6aR8yU2MVg</a></p>&mdash; Martin (@mshelton) <a href="https://twitter.com/mshelton/status/1318303047647309824?ref_src=twsrc%5Etfw">October 19, 2020</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-Hence: we log hashes (but don't use the same hashing algorithm as the actual password hash in your authenticaiton database).
+Hence: we log hashes (but don't use the same hashing algorithm as the actual password hash in your authentication database).
 Let's say we have this pattern:

 ```